michaelchadwick/feep/README.md

 ## Why?

-Besides a quick way to make some kind of noise, which I always appreciate, this could be used to tie into another Ruby script for an alert tone or maybe even some wicked cool command-line game that needs musical note sound effects.
+Besides a quick way to make some kind of noise for fun or testing your speakers, which I always appreciate, `feep` could be used to tie into another Ruby script for an alert tone or maybe even some wicked cool command-line game that needs musical note sound effects.
 The opportunities are essentially endless.

 ## How?

 * `gem install feep`

-Feep doesn't require any parameters, as it will play a 440Hz/A4 sine wave at 50% full volume for 1000 milliseconds unless you supply one of the below options.
+Feep doesn't require any parameters, as it will play a 440Hz/A4 sine wave at 50% full volume for 200 milliseconds unless you supply one of the below options.
 Feep will only save the resulting WAV file it creates if you specify the `-save` parameter.

 The full usage looks like this:

-`feep [-fn frequency|note_name|comma-delimited_frequencies_or_note_names] [-w waveform] [-v volume] [-d duration] [-save] [-loud]`
+`feep [-f, -n, --freq-or-note FREQUENCY|NOTE_NAME] [-w, --waveform WAVEFORM] [-a, --amplitude MAX_AMPLITUDE] [-d, --duration DURATION] [-save] [-loud]`

-`-frequency|note_name|commad-delimted_frequences_or_note_names`: a number from 0 to 20000.
-You can try something bigger or smaller, but you may get odd results.
-You may also enter any note name from C0 to B9 (or even flats and sharps like C#6 or Eb5).
-You may also also enter some combination of these with commas between them and it'll play all of them together in a chord.
+`-f, -n, --freq-or-note`: a number from 0 to 20000, or a valid note name from C0 to B9 (including sharps and flats).
+You can try a frequency outside of this range, but you may get odd results.
+You may also enter some combination of these with commas between them and it'll play all of them together in a chord.

-`-waveform`: a string equal to "sine", "square", "saw", "triangle", or "noise".
+`-w, --waveform`: a string equal to "sine", "square", "saw", "triangle", or "noise".

-`-volume`: a number from 0.0 (silence (why would you do this?)) to 1.0 (blast it)
+`-a, --amplitude`: a number from 0.0 (silence (why would you do this?)) to 1.0 (blast it)

-`-duration`: number of milliseconds for the sound to last
+`-d, --duration`: number of milliseconds for the sound to last

-`-save`: save the resulting WAV file in the current directory.
+`-save`: switch to save the resulting WAV file in the current directory.
 Will create it in the format of `waveform_frequency-in-Hz_volume_duration.wav`

-`-loud`: displays note and file-making information
+`-loud`: switch that displays note and file-making information

+## Examples

+`feep` - play a C4 sine wave note at 50% full volume for 200 ms `feep -n Ab6 -w saw` - play a Ab6 sawtooth wave note at 50% full volume for 200 ms `feep -n C#5 -w square -a 0.4 -d 500` - play a C#5 square wave note at 40% full volume for 500 ms `feep -n 2000 -w triangle -a 0.8 -d 2000` - play a 2000Hz triangle wave note at 80% full volume for 2000 ms